Update Function Permissions

 If you encounter an error trying to access certain objects, check the license for the Platform Integration User to verify that the user who runs functions can access the objects needed.
 Even when you define the access in the Functions Permissions metadata file (Functions.permissionset-meta.xml), the license must also allow access to the objects.

-To insert, update, or delete records of the object from a Function, return record data in the Function response and perform the DML operation in the Functions Apex callback.
-This approach runs Apex as the invoking user in system mode, including all its permissions.
+To insert, update, or delete records of an object from a function, return record data in the function response and perform the DML operation in the Functions Apex callback.
+This approach runs Apex as the invoking user in system mode.

 See Give Users Access to Data for more details on setting data access permissions in your org.